-Now that we’ve wrapped up 2019, it’s time for your organization to look back at the reports for the prior fiscal year, which will help you stay as prepared as possible for 2020.
+Now that we’ve wrapped up the end of 2019, it’s time for your nonprofit or church to look back at the accounting reports for the prior fiscal year, so you can be as prepared as possible for 2020.
 Watch the video below to see how easy it is to keep your reports and books organized through Aplos.

 Looking for something more specific about your activities?

-- Income by Department – Now is the time to look at the performance of individual departments.
+Now is the time to look at the performance of individual departments.
 By looking at these departments inside your income statement, you can see the transaction history in case you would like to do more research on why a department performed in a certain way.
-This is also an opportunity to add further details to your transactions, as well as reclassify them if need be.
+This is also an opportunity to add further details to your transactions, as well as reclassify them, if need be.

 In case you have questions related to a particular tag category, you’ll be able to view histories in your income statement, budget to actual, transaction list, etc., based on a particular tag, such as tags for a school, program, or custom tags you’ve created.